ut-beg-texnet/eqcct/eqcctpro/README.md

 - **`mode (str)`**
   - Can be either `cpu` or `gpu`
-  - Tells `EvaluateSystem` which configuration trials should it iterate through
+  - Tells `EvaluateSystem` which computing approach the trials should it iterate with
 - **`intra_threads (int)`: default = 1**
   - Controls how many intra-parallelism threads Tensorflow can use
 - **`inter_threads (int)`: default = 1**